 Your Level of Math Readiness

-You must enroll in and complete at least one math course beyond College Algebra (Math 301) during the fall or spring semester of your CAP year.
-If you are not prepared, at a minimum, to enroll in College Algebra during the fall semester of your CAP year, you will not be able to fulfill the minimum CAP math requirement within the available two-semester timeframe.
+You must enroll in and complete at least one math course beyond College Algebra (Math 301) during the two or three semesters of your CAP year.
+If you are not prepared, at a minimum, to enroll in College Algebra during the fall semester of your CAP year, you will not be able to fulfill the minimum CAP math requirement within the allotted timeframe.
 This will disqualify you from enrolling at UT Austin.
 Tip: Consult with the UT System university you are interested in attending regarding your math placement.

 The Number of Course Credits You’ve Already Earned